wks-sumo-logic/sumologic-sqsimport/readme.md

 To Do List
 ==========

-* make the logic asyncrhonous
+* make the logic asyncrhonous via yield
+* implement a count for sampling
+* implement cutoff after N messages

 License
 =======